junosou/Google-Cloud-Professional-Cloud-Architect-Exam/README.md

 Which network feature could help a company meet its global service expansion goals by reducing latency?
 Cloud Content Delivery Network (CDN)

+Last week a region had a 1% failure rate in web tier VMs?
+How should you respond?
+- Perform a root cause analysis, reviewing cloud provider and deployment details to prevent similar future failures.